Man tasered on American Airlines flight after allegedly fondling passenger

 Llerena said that during the struggle with officers, Garcia attempted to reach for one of the officer's gun but was unable to remove it from the holster.

-"We will cooperate with the Miami-Dade Police Department on this matter.
-The flight, which was scheduled to depart at 9:30 p.m.
-ET, departed at 10:34 p.m.
-ET with all remaining passengers.
-We thank our crews and airport customer service team for their excellent work in this situation," American Airlines said in a statement.
+American Airlines said in a statement that the flight, which had been scheduled to depart at 9:30 p.m.
+ET, took off at 10:34 p.m.
+ET "with all remaining passengers."

-Garcia was later brought to Turner Guilford Knight Correctional Center where he was charged with battery, depriving and officer of a firearm, criminal mischief and disorderly conduct, officials said.
+Garcia was later brought to Turner Guilford Knight Correctional Center where he was charged with battery, depriving an officer of a firearm, criminal mischief and disorderly conduct, officials said.

 It was not immediately clear if Garcia has an attorney.